Quickxo/Quickxo/README.md

 MVC frameworks  are really great.
 However, due to the complexity of their APIs, there is additional time learning to use them.

-Quickxo provides a quick starting point for a MVC compliant website without the complexity of a complete MVC framework.
+Quickxo provides a quick starting point to get a MVC compliant website without the complexity of a complete MVC framework.

 - Quickxo can be used immediately because it is a simple implementation.
 There is no